tldr-pages/tldr/pages/common/sudo.md

 `sudo --login`

-- Launch the default shell with superuser privileges without his environment:
+- Launch the default shell with superuser privileges without changing the environment:

 `sudo --shell`